Battle of Bad Axe

-The Bad Axe Massacre was a massacre of Sauk (Sac) and Fox Indians by United States Army regulars and militia that occurred on August 1–2, 1832.
-This final scene of the Black Hawk War took place near present-day Victory, Wisconsin in the United States.
-It marked the end of the war between white settlers and militia in Illinois and Michigan Territory, and the Sauk and Fox tribes under warrior Black Hawk.
+The Bad Axe Massacre was a massacre of Sauk (Sac) and Meskwaki (Fox) people by United States Army regulars and militia that occurred on August 1–2, 1832.
+This final scene of the Black Hawk War took place near present-day Victory, Wisconsin, in the United States.
+It marked the end of the war between white settlers and militia in Illinois and Michigan Territory, and the Sauk and Meskwaki tribes under warrior Black Hawk.

 The massacre occurred in the aftermath of the Battle of Wisconsin Heights, as Black Hawk's band fled the pursuing militia.
 The militia caught up with them on the eastern bank of the Mississippi River, a few miles downstream from the mouth of the Bad Axe River.
 Historians have called it a massacre since the 1850s.
 The fighting took place over two days, with the steamboat Warrior present on both days.
 By the second day, Black Hawk and most of the Native American leaders had fled, though many of the band stayed behind.
 The victory for the United States was brutal and decisive and the end of the war allowed much of Illinois and present-day Wisconsin to be opened for further settlement.

 Background

-In an 1804 treaty between the governor of Indiana Territory and a council of leaders from the Sauk and Fox, Native American tribes ceded 50 e6acre of their land to the United States for $2,234.50 and an annual annuity of $1,000.
-The treaty also allowed the Sauk and Fox to remain on their land until it was sold.
+In an 1804 treaty between the governor of Indiana Territory and a council of leaders from the Sauk and Meskwaki, Native American tribes ceded 50 e6acre of their land to the United States for $2,234.50 and an annual annuity of $1,000.
+The treaty also allowed the Sauk and Meskwaki to remain on their land until it was sold.
 The treaty was controversial; Sauk war leader Black Hawk, and others disputed its validity because they said that the full tribal councils were not consulted and the council that negotiated the treaty did not have the authority to cede land.
 After the discovery of lead in and around Galena, Illinois, during the 1820s, miners began moving into the area ceded in the 1804 treaty.
-When the Sauk and Fox returned from the winter hunt in 1829, they found their land occupied by white settlers and were forced to return west of the Mississippi River.
+When the Sauk and Meskwaki returned from the winter hunt in 1829, they found their land occupied by white settlers and were forced to return west of the Mississippi River.

 Angered by the loss of his birthplace, Black Hawk led a number of incursions across the Mississippi River into Illinois between 1830 and 1831, but each time was persuaded to return west without bloodshed.
 In April 1832, encouraged by promises of alliance with other tribes and the British, he again moved his so-called "British Band" of around 1,000 warriors and non-combatants into Illinois.
 Finding no allies, he attempted to return across the Mississippi to present-day Iowa, but the undisciplined Illinois Militia's actions led to Black Hawk's surprising victory at the Battle of Stillman's Run.
 A number of other engagements followed, and the militia of Michigan Territory and the state of Illinois were mobilized to hunt down Black Hawk's band.
 The conflict became known as the Black Hawk War.